Insights & Discussion

 2022 Journal of Agricultural and Food Chemistry Wild Jujube (Ziziphus jujuba var. spinosa): A Review of Its Phytonutrients, Health Benefits, Metabolism, and Applications Hua Y, Xu X, Guo S, Xie H, Yan H, Ma X, et al.

-Review Article Anti-Inflammatory Antibacterial Antioxidant
+Review Article Anti-Inflammatory Antioxidant Cognitive Function

 The methodology used for this study involves a comprehensive review of existing research about Wild jujube, giving particular focus on its phytonutrients, biological functions, metabolism of bioactive compounds, and applications.
 The study does not seem to detail a specific experimental procedure, but instead bases its conclusions on existing literature.
 Various parts of the wild jujube plant, such as the fruits, seeds and leaves, were examined for their potential role as food, medicine, or health care aids.